-Mentors on The Switch are volunteers aged 21–40 who live in (or are willing to travel to) Southwark, Lambeth, Lewisham or Croydon.
-You’ll need to commit to supporting a young person for around five hours a month for 6 –12 months.
+Mentors are volunteers aged 25–45 who work in the City of London.
+They need to commit to supporting a young person for around five hours a month for six months.

 The arrangement is flexible: you might want to meet your mentee at weekends and evenings, for example, so it’s a perfect volunteering opportunity if you work full-time.

 You don’t need any special skills or experience – time, patience and commitment are most important.
-Just spending time with your mentee - listening and supporting them - will help to build their confidence, self-esteem and social networks.
+Just spending time with a young person - listening and supporting them - will help to build their confidence, self-esteem and networks.